nehagarg/hyp-despot-alpha-dev/README.md

 * ROS
   * ROS enables HyP-DESPOT to bridge with external system
 * Catkin
-..* Catkin is a compliation tool designed for ROS based on CMake.
+  * Catkin is a compliation tool designed for ROS based on CMake.
 * Cmake
-..* Version >=3.8 is required for CUDA integration
+  * Version >=3.8 is required for CUDA integration
-* CUDA
+* CUDA and an NVIDIA GPU with computational capacity >=3.0

 ### 1. Create a catkin workspace:
 ```bash
 source /opt/ros/kinetic/setup.bash